 - MARSS/Ed-Fi: Includes Minnesota Automated Student System (MARSS) data, Early Childhood Student Enrollment (ECSE) through grade 12 student demographics and enrollment data, Ancestry and Ethnic Origin (AEO) data, Students with limited interrupted formal education (SLIFE) data, and Student Support Data Collection (SSDC) data.

-- EE/Ed-Fi: Includes Early Childhood and Family Education (ECFE).
-School Readiness (SR), and Early Education (EE) data.
+- EE/Ed-Fi: Includes Early Childhood Family Education (ECFE) and School Readiness (SR) for Early Education (EE) data.

 - MCCC/Ed-Fi: Includes Minnesota Common Course Catalogue (MCCC) data.

 - Digital Equity: Includes Student-level digital access data.

 Ed-Fi Documentation Index Table

 2019-20, 2020-21, and 2021-22 - Phased rolled out to districts

 |On-boarding guide||Districts RMICs||On-boarding step-by-step guide for districts to not only successfully sync data but also obtain access to the Ed-Fi applications and the various reports.||Ed-Fi On-boarding Guide||EE/Ed-Fi On-boarding Guide||Coming soon||Coming soon|

 |Six one-hour sessions of a module series set up to train districts to on-board to Ed-Fi.||Ed-Fi On-boarding Webinars||EE/Ed-Fi: Welcome to EE||Coming soon||Coming soon|

 |Manual||Districts||This is a data element or system-specific document covering the data elements involved, the district reporting requirements, and the data submission errors and corrections.|